contact via benefits

 post-65 company contributions

-Effective January 1, 2017, post-65 eligible retirees and/or their post-65 eligible dependents will receive the company contribution in a new way, through a Health Reimbursement Arrangement, or HRA.
-Except for the company contribution for catastrophic prescription drug coverage, your company contribution amount will no longer be automatically applied to your monthly premiums.
-Post-65 eligible retirees and/or their post-65 eligible dependents will receive the monthly company contribution into an HRA.
-You can use the money in your HRA to help pay the monthly premiums for your Medicare Part B or any of the inpidual medical, prescription drug, dental or vision plans offered through OneExchange.
+Post-65 eligible retirees and/or their post-65 eligible dependents will receive the company contribution through a Health Reimbursement Arrangement, or HRA.
+Except for the company contribution for catastrophic prescription drug coverage, post-65 eligible retirees and/or their post-65 eligible dependents will receive the monthly company contribution into an HRA.
+You can use the money in your HRA to help pay the monthly premiums for your Medicare Part B or any of the individual medical, prescription drug, dental or vision plans offered through Via Benefits.

-For questions about post-65 individual health coverage through OneExchange, contact OneExchange.
+For questions about post-65 individual health coverage through Via Benefits

 - 1-844-266-1392 (toll-free inside the U.S.)